MisterCoffey/MisterCoffey.github.io/_posts/2017-06-25-BaseballCapstone.md

 ---
 layout: post
-title: Say It Ain't So: Income Inequality Is Having No Negative Impact on Baseball
+title: Say It Ain't So.
+Income Inequality Ain't Bad for Baseball
 ---

 Income inequality is a major public policy issue, at least for people on the left.
 The belief is that income inequality hurts everything from government to personal health.